 We get a flavour of this right in the opening scene.
 An industrial chimney is seen belching smoke as, to the strains of Un bel di vedremo from Puccini’s opera Madame Butterfly, we hear a young boy say with disarming detachment: “Today Mommy turned to dust.
 So did Daddy”, and then compare that dust to the paremesan sprinkled on spaghetti.
 The speaker is Hikari Takami (Keita Ninomiya), whose parents recently left him alone at home while they went on a package tour to ‘Strawberry Fields’ to discuss divorce, and were killed en route in a coach accident.
 While attending their cremation, Hikari encounters three other bereaved thirteen-somethings, Shinpachi Ishi (Satoshi Mizuno), Yuki Takemura (Mondo Okumura) and Ikuko Ibu (Sena Nakajima).
 These four have their age and their sudden orphanhood in common, but what really bonds them is their shared lack of any sense of grief.
 They first get to know each other outside the crematorium in a rapid-fire exchange that is cut up with Noho Inamoto’s equally rapid editing, making this a breezy, funny meet-cute – but it takes place expressly (and visibly) beneath the dissipating ash of their respective parents, and their seeming indifference to what has happened introduces its own kind of jarring tension to the scene.

 “Funerals need more humour,” comments Yuki, setting and, to an extent, justifying the bittersweet mood here, while also highlighting the tonal dissonance at play.
 Unable to cry or mourn, and bewildered precisely by this inability, the four children style themselves ‘the little zombies’, trapped in the drifting, shuffling state of their own emotionless anomie.
-“That legendary foursome,” Hikari states in voiceover. are “just ordinary kids.
+“That legendary foursome,” Hikari states in voiceover, are “just ordinary kids.
 Free, yet fragile.
 The kind of kids you see everywhere.”
 Indeed there is something about their intermediate status, on the cusp of adulthood, that marks their adventures as typical adolescent rites of passage.
-Less typical, though, are the deaths of the young teens’ respective parents, ground all these exploratory flights of fancy in a grimmer reality.
+Less typical, though, are the deaths of the young teens’ respective parents, grounding all these exploratory flights of fancy in a grimmer reality.
 These kids are not just on the usual coming-of-age quest for identity through formative experience, but also seeking, as Hikari states, “to find out how to feel” – a sensation that they have lost in all the empty numbness of their often harrowing alienation.

 Although we get the very different backstories of all four orphans (Yuki’s and Ikuko’s are particularly disturbing), Hikari is the protagonist and centre, his own tale forming the film’s beginning and end, and his obsession with video games pervading the film’s audiovisual language.
 For the narrative is presented as a series of formally numbered and titled ‘stages’, as though in an old-style platform game, all to the accompaniment of squelchy 8-bit sound effects (the nearest recent analogue to this mediated style is Miguel Llansó’s similarly VG-structured Jesus Shows You The Way To The Highway, 2019).
 Hikari has disappeared into the imaginative world of his games because he is, essentially, unloved.
 Ignored at home, bullied at school, invisible to everyone else, he regards himself as a ‘single player’ – and the other three ‘zombies’ are the closest to a caring unit he has ever experienced, despite, or perhaps because, they each come with their own dysfunctional baggage.